dogtoo/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. Under **Admin user**, click **Enable**.

-    This option will enable you to Docker login to the Azure Container Registry service using the registry name as the username and admin user access key as the password.
+    This option will enable you to login to the Azure Container Registry service using the registry name as the username and admin user access key as the password.

 1. Make a record of the following values: